Fredia Gibbs: Acting and modelling

 and Upscale Magazine.
 In 2000, Gibbs played the villain Tanya "Terminator" Tessario in the film Knockout.
 In 1996, she had a cameo in an episode of "The Fresh Prince of Bel-Air."

 Today

+Beyond fighting, she is also a motivational speaker, a published author, using her voice and experience to inspires others.
+She is also an advocate for women in sports & self defense.

-Her fight gear is displayed at the Sports Legend of Delaware County Museum, dedicated to preserving the history and memory of Delaware County Sports Legends.
-She is an author, celebrity trainer, philanthropist, motivational speaker, and radio host.
-In 2016–2017 she was honored and participated in the Orange County Heritage Black History Parade and was nominated to attend the United State of Women summit hosted by the White House.
+Her iconic kickboxing fight gear is proudly displayed at the Sports Legend of Delaware County Museum, in Radnor, PA.-a museum dedicated to preserving the rich history of Pennsylvania's and Philadelphia's greatest sports legends.
+This tribute honors her groundbreaking achievements and lasting impact on combat sports.
+In addition, she's celebrity trainer, radio host & philanthropist.

+February 5, 2022 she was honored and participated in the Orange County Heritage Black History Parade "The Female Athletic Division Marshal" and was nominated to attend the United State of Women summit hosted by the White House.

 In 2016 Gibbs was named one of the Top Ten Greatest African American Female Athletes of All time for Kickboxing.

+A six foot bronze statue of Fredia Gibbs was erected in September 2022, honoring her achievements and symbolizing her strength, resilience, and legacy as an inspiration for future generations.